urbantumbleweed/mini-chat/README.md

   - ChatList.js: This component is responsible for getting all of the chats at our Parse Endpoint and rendering those to the screen.

 ###Step 1.5: Check out the App.js File
 * This time I've given you the finished App.js file.
 Head over there and get a good feel for what's going on.
-Notice all we really have is an AddChat component we're giving a URL to and a ChatList component we're giving another URL to.
+Notice all we really have is an AddChat component to which we're giving a URL and a ChatList component to which we're giving another URL.

 ###Step 2: AddChat Component
 Let's start with our AddChat component.
 Remember, this component is responsible for getting new chats from the input field then making Ajax requests to Parse to save those chats.